Tankō Bushi: History

+It was released as a 45 RPM as Victor of Japan, MV-1 (JES-1041).

+A second release of the 45 RPM was Victor of Japan MVK-1.

+A very similar recording of Suzuki Masao and Kikumaru with Japanese musicians was made in 1950.

-The version of Tanko Bushi most commonly heard in Bon Dances in Hawaii during the second half of the 1900's was the 1950 recording of Suzuki Masao with Japanese musicians.
+It was the version of Tanko Bushi most commonly heard at the Bon Dances in Hawaii during the second half of the 1900's.

-It was recorded in 1950 in Japan by Yoshio Nakayama and released by The Folk Dancer Record Service as a 78 RPM MH 2010a.
+It was recorded in Japan by Yoshio Nakayama and released by The Folk Dancer Record Service as a 78 RPM MH 2010a.

-This recording features five verses, with Suzuki Masao singing verses 1, 3 and 5 and a female singer on verses 2, 4 and 5.
+This recording features five verses, with Suzuki Masao singing verses 1, 3 and 5 and Kikumaru on verses 2, 4 and 5.

+It lacks the four measure interlude after versus 2 and 4 from the JES-1041 version.